Omnidocs/EditFlow/README.md

     * The source system parameter
     * Additional metadata to be displayed to the user
     * ActionType ("Edit" or "View"), which defines if the session is view only or edit mode.
 If view only, then the document is presented in Microsoft 365 for the web instantly, without edit options available.
-    * The AutoOpenEditorType parameter, which defines whether the editing session should start automatically (values: 'WOPI/Desktop').
+    * The AutoOpenEditorType parameter, which defines whether the editing session should start automatically (values: 'WOPI/OnPrem').
 This is optional; if not provided, the editing session will not open automatically.
-    * The ShowUIActions parameter, which specifies the available editing actions for the end-user (values: ["WOPI", "Desktop"]).
+    * The ShowUIActions parameter, which specifies the available editing actions for the end-user (values: ["WOPI", "OnPrem"]).
 This is optional; if not provided, all editing actions will be available.
 5. <b>Redirection to File Metadata Overview</b>: The first application popup displays the document's metadata and presents four user button actions:
     * `Edit using Microsoft 365 for the web` – Opens a second popup with the WOPI frame for editing.
     * `Edit in {ApplicationType} for the desktop` - Opens an MS Office application for editing.